Globski/alx-system_engineering-devops/0x18-webstack_monitoring/README.md

 ### 1. Monitor Some Metrics

+Among the litany of data your monitoring service can report to you are system metrics.
+You can use these metrics to determine statistics such as reads/writes per second, which can help your company determine if/how they should scale.
+Set up some monitors within the Datadog dashboard to monitor and alert you of a few.
+You can read about the various system metrics that you can monitor here: [System Check](https://docs.datadoghq.com/integrations/system/)

 **Objective:** Set up Datadog monitors to track system metrics, specifically read and write requests per second.

 ![A1](https://github.com/user-attachments/assets/0a8b2957-3da6-4e07-91d8-f27bc4b27edb)

 **Steps:**

 1. **Create Monitors:**